NCERT Strategy for Government Exams: How to Use NCERT the Right Way for Selection

 When reading NCERT:

-· Focus on why, not just what
+·Focus on why, not just what

-· Understand definitions and explanations
+·Understand definitions and explanations

-Highlight only core ideas and definitions.
+Highlight onlycore ideas and definitions.

 Step 2: Focus on Examples, Diagrams & Tables